 - KUVAN [package insert].
 Novato, CA: BioMarin Pharmaceutical Inc; 2021.

-KUVAN® (sapropterin dihydrochloride) Tablets for Oral Use and Powder for Oral Solution are approved to reduce blood Phe levels in people with a certain type of Phenylketonuria (PKU).
-KUVAN is to be used with a Phe-restricted diet.
+KUVAN® (sapropterin dihydrochloride) Tablets for Oral Use and Powder for Oral Solution are prescription medicines used to lower blood Phe levels in adults and children over one month of age with a certain type of Phenylketonuria (PKU).
+KUVAN is to be used along with a Phe-restricted diet.